ideaflare/ideaflare.github.io/_posts/2016-07-07-practical-refactoring.markdown

 ## Where to refactor

 You have the most information about *where* to streamline components the moment you interact with them.
 This applies to the code you just wrote, but equally so to nearby existing code.
 Follow the principle **"If you touch it, clean it."** In this way the same code that gets worked on/with many times won't be a hindrance.
-Conversely, code that doesn't get worked on/with frequently won't be refactored more than what is practically meaningful.
+Conversely, code that doesn't get worked on/with frequently won't be refactored beyond what is practically meaningful.

 When touching the same code many times, think about how you can [separate the parts that change from the parts that stay the same](https://en.wikipedia.org/wiki/Open/closed_principle).
 If you refactor while you code, you also have a much better idea of **how** to improve the code while you still have all the context fresh in your mind.